Best Weighted Blankets for Hot Sleepers

 Weighted Blankets Can Have a Calming Effect

-Weighted blankets simulate the feeling of a hug, which releases oxytocin, or the “cuddle hormone.”
+Heavy blankets simulate the feeling of a hug, which releases oxytocin, or the “cuddle hormone.”
 This hormone helps lower your blood pressure and feel calm, secure, and loved.
-This is why weighted blankets can be so helpful for those with anxiety, OCD, PTSD, depression, or bipolar disorder.
+This is why blankets with added weight can be so helpful for those with anxiety, OCD, PTSD, depression, or bipolar disorder.

 Weighted Blankets Can Help Calm Those with Autism, ADHD, or Sensory Issues

-A weighted blanket can help those with sensory sensitivities, because it can help desensitize them to the feeling of being touched, with the deep touch pressure it gives.
+A blanket with added weight can help those with sensory sensitivities, because it can help desensitize them to the feeling of being touched, with the deep touch pressure it gives.
 It can help offer a feeling of safety and security, which can help the user to relax and focus.

 How Do You Clean A Weighted Blanket?

-How to clean a weighted blanket depends entirely on the brand and style itself.
+How to clean a blanket with added weight depends entirely on the brand and style itself.
 The durability and various materials that make up the inside and outside of the blanket may lend themselves better to one style of washing or another.
-It’s important with any weighted blanket you choose to carefully read and follow the included instructions for cleaning and maintenance.
+It’s important with any blanket you choose to carefully read and follow the included instructions for cleaning and maintenance.
+A removable cover can help keep your blanket clean, much like a removable duvet cover.

 The cleaning instructions for weight blankets tend to fall into one of these methods: